quells/dotplotter/README.md

 Draws a dot of radius r on the canvas' image centered at the position (x, y) in *model-space* filled with fillColor.
 Positive x-y (quadrant I) is in the upper-right.

+`c.ExportToPNG("test.png")`

+Saves the image to the current working directory.

 ## Example

 ![example result](https://github.com/quells/dotplotter/blob/master/test.png)